 Ayurveda for curing OCD

-It believes that a human body is made of three Doshas which are called as the nature of human body.
-It mentions that whenever these three Doshas are imbalanced, there are the ailments which are related with that specific Dosha.
-Ayurveda confirms that mental disorders arise when one of the Dosha is out of balance.
+It believes that a human body is made of three Doshas which are called as the nature of the human body.

 1. Diet modification;

 2. A healthy routine;

 4. Physical exercises for releasing toxins;

 Ayurveda also prescribes Ayurvedic detoxifying massages and treatments which are:-